 The Lazarus Center prepares students for meaningful undergraduate and postgraduate opportunities and helps them develop decision-making skills to use during college, in their careers and throughout life.
 Our “By Design” approach to career development encompasses highly customized programs that enable students to imagine and create a career that fulfills their passions, fits their life goals and manifests the Smith spirit of doing well to do good in the world.
 The Lazarus Center has adapted all of its programming and services to be delivered remotely this fall.
 We offer a comprehensive suite of programs designed to meet the needs of all students, whether you’re exploring what majors you’re thinking about to finding summer internships to how to talk to alumnae to exploring post-graduate opportunities.

-Our house communities will engage in our residential curriculum, which includes house meetings, individual connections with a residence life student staff member and making house connections.
+Our house communities will engage in our residential educational plan, The Compass, which includes house meetings, individual connections with a residence life student staff member and making house connections.
 While we are not able to guarantee that this semester’s house assignment will be the house that students will be assigned to next year, we will make every effort to work with students’ residential preferences.

-- The residential curriculum will include house meetings 2 times a month, individual conversations twice a semester, a weekly newsletter, a Moodle discussion board for connections, and collaboration with other house connection activities.
+- The residential educational plan will include house meetings 2 times a month, individual conversations twice a semester, a weekly newsletter, a Moodle discussion board for connections, and collaboration with other house connection activities.

 - Student leaders, including Heads of New Students (HONS), will be reaching out to new students in the house to plan house activities and “getting to know you” events.